Timeform: Data system

 Timeform states that the very poorest horses may be rated as low as 30, with the very best horses rated 130 and above.
 Two-year-old ratings are slightly lower than those for older horses.
 It also notes that only a very select number of horses have achieved a rating of 175 and above for hurdling (16) or 182 and above for chasing (20).

-The Beyer Speed Figure used in the United States is similar to a Timeform rating.
-The popular rule of thumb for comparing these two numbers is to add 12–14 points to the Beyer score to estimate the Timeform number.

 Flat vs hurdle vs steeplechase

 Timeform maintains different scales for horses racing on the flat, over hurdles and over fences.
 The scores cannot be compared for the obvious differences between the race types.
 For instance, Arkle at 212, Flyingbolt at 210, Sprinter Sacre at 192 are then followed by Mill House and Kauto Star, both at 191, are the highest rated steeplechasers.
 The highest rated horses over hurdles are Night Nurse at 182, Istabraq and Monksfield, both at 180, and Persian War at 179.
 The table below lists scores for flat horses only starting with the highest, rated at 147 which is the British horse Frankel.